ponnar-process/release-process/README.md

 6. Release plan in excel is circulated by manager.  if any steps to be modified we can provide our comments.
 7. during release day - scrum master or manager drives the release.
 8. QA team - gives sign off

+# realease - yyy project
+1. svn dev branch - for development in local and trunk dev when we done with features complete, we create a branch say xxx10.x etc this xxx10.x branch is points to stage and production. we use go-pipeline for CI/CD. shen we commit code dev branch pipelines are automatically built. for deploy we manually tigger.
+2. when production, we trigger stage and production pipeline for build and deployment